 Business Combinations - January 2017: Updated amendments intend to clarify the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisition (or disposals) of assets or businesses.
 Amendments in this update provide a more robust framework to use in determining when a set of assets and activities is a business and to provide more consistency in applying the guidance, reduce the costs of application, and make the definition of a business more operable.
 The amendments are effective to annual periods beginning after December 15, 2017, including interim periods within those periods.
-Early adoption is allowed as follows: (1) Transactions for which acquisition date occurs before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance.
+Early adoption is allowed as follows: (1) Transactions for which acquisition date occurs before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance date or effective date of the amendments, only when the transactions in which a subsidiary is deconsolidated or a group of assets is derecognized that occur before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance.
 We are currently assessing the effect the adoption of this standard will have on our financial statements.